What is tofacitinib and how is it used?

 - your arthritis isn’t active

-- you haven’t tried other treatments appropriate for your condition first
+- you haven’t tried other treatments appropriate for your condition first.

-- an infection
+- an active infection

 When and how do I take tofacitinib?